You can use it to pay for expenses now or save for the future if you don’t use all your HSA money by the end of the plan year.

 Baker Hughes pays your HSA account set-up fee and monthly service fee, which includes a no-cost debit card and a monthly statement.
 You can use the debit card for eligible purchases at merchant locations with no transaction charge, up to your available account balance.
-You can also reimburse yourself for eligible expenses with ATM cash withdrawals at $1.50 per transaction.
+ATM cash withdrawals using your card, to reimburse yourself for eligible expenses, are subject to a fee of $2.50 per transaction (plus any fees that may be imposed by the owner of the ATM).
 For more information on other reimbursement options and fees associated with your HSA, contact Optum Bank at 1-866-743-6549.

 If you enroll in the Premium HSA, Baker Hughes will contribute:

 If you are hired after January 1, the company contribution amount will be prorated based on your date of hire.

 If you enroll in the Basic HSA, Baker Hughes does not make a contribution to the HSA for you.

 You can contribute pre-tax dollars to your HSA up to the IRS limits each year.
 The 2022 IRS contribution limits are: